-Transducers are a type of device that converts varying physical quantities into electrical signals, or vise versa.
+Transducers are a type of device that converts varying physical quantities into electrical signals or vice versa.
 Or, in other words, transducers are devices that convert one form of energy into another.
-The varying quantities that they can convert include things like brightness, pressure, position, energy, torque, force, position, motion and heat.
+The varying quantities that they can convert include things like brightness, pressure, position, energy, torque, force, position, motion, and heat.
 Of the many types of transducers manufactured, this article will be taking a closer look at heat transducers, more commonly known as heat sensors.
-Heat sensors are transducers that generate and use an electrical signals to communicate rates of heat change, which operators use to calculate heat flux.
-(Heat flux is the rate per unit time at which heat energy is able to reach and pass through a surface.)
-Heat sensors are implemented in the estimation of fouling on the surface of a boiler, the study of the influence of flames and fire on a surface and other observational applications that work to increase process efficiency and/or human safety.
-Examples of commonly used heat sensors include: resistance thermometers, thermocouples, thermistors and silicon bandgap temperature sensors.
+Heat sensors are transducers that generate and use electrical signals to communicate rates of heat change, which operators use to calculate heat flux.
+Heat flux is the rate per unit time at which heat energy is able to reach and pass through a surface.
+Heat sensors are implemented in the estimation of fouling on the surface of a boiler, the study of the influence of flames and fire on a surface, and other observational applications that work to increase process efficiency and/or human safety.
+Examples of commonly used heat sensors include resistance thermometers, thermocouples, thermistors, and silicon bandgap temperature sensors.

 Heat sensors can work in the home, as common thermostats, or in the laboratory, as more complex and precise devices used for scientific research.
 Typically they work either as contact sensors or non-contact sensors.
-Contact sensors are those sensors that measure their own internal temperatures after they have matched the heat around them, or have achieved thermal equilibrium.
-Non-contact sensors, on the other hand, measure the heat radiation of the area around them, like agricultural sensors do.
+Contact sensors measure their own internal temperatures after they have matched the heat around them or have achieved thermal equilibrium.
+Non-contact sensors, on the other hand, measure the heat radiation of the area around them, as agricultural sensors do.
 In addition, while some heat sensor systems must be checked on-site, many, like remote sensor thermostats, may be operated from afar.
 Heat sensor systems can also sometimes be improved upon with computerized programming.
 Unfortunately, heat sensors almost always function with a margin of error, which widens or narrows depending on the sensitivity of an individual device.
 However, their benefits far outweigh their shortcomings.
-They make all the difference between a properly functioning system and, sometimes, life or death.
+They make all the difference between a properly functioning system and life or death.
 To find out more, contact a reputable sensor engineer.